anirudh-g/Msc-Data-science/meeting minutes.md

 - Introduce noise in classification and object detection to make it similar to real world data
 - Increase epochs to 200/300 to test the learning rate decay in baseline cnn
 - Experiment with lab color space (if possible)

+10.08
+This was a group meeting lasting 1.5 hrs.
+I presented my progress from last week which includes injection of gaussian noise in the dataset, ablation study, effect of increasing the epochs to 300 in baseline model and optimizing the classification models.
+Suggestion was made to analyse the class-wise understanding of these models to better analyse the strengths and weaknesses and to improve the ablation study.
+The task for this week includes:
+- Class-wise analysis of the model performance
+- Improve ablation study according the class-wise analysis
+- Set confidence score threshold for object detection
+- Explain the model performance in terms of its effect on dataset
+- Continue writing the dissertation report